rahulsingh737/Android/README.md

 # Android

 I will keep on sharing important snippets related to Android.
+These snippets worked fine with AppCompatActivity.

 1.SharedPreferences (storing small data into device like remember user)